shivamprasad1001/Facial_Emotion_Recognition/README.md

 - **Class Imbalance**: Adjust `class_weight` parameter to account for any imbalance in the dataset.
 - **Improving Accuracy**: Experiment with different architectures like ResNet or EfficientNet if accuracy is insufficient.

-## Contributing

-Contributions are welcome!
-Please submit a pull request for any improvements.

----